 Project title: Removal of arsenic from farmland soil by genetically modified microorganisms and increase rice production

-Assistant Professor at North South University at the Department of Biochemistry and Microbiology from February 2018-October 2023
+Associate Professor at North South University, the Department of Biochemistry and Microbiology, from November 2023-

-Associate Professor at North South University at the Department of Biochemistry and Microbiology from November 2023-
+Assistant Professor at North South University in the Department of Biochemistry and Microbiology from February 2018 to October 2023

 MIC 314:Environmental Microbiology and Bioremediation